Admission

 We love Nurse Sharon!

 We keep a limited number of medicines on hand but we must have your permission to dispense them to your child.
-Forms for these medicines and forms to approve dispensing additional medications are available directly from Nurse Sharon at sfasce@highlandschool.org.
+Forms for these medicines and forms to approve dispensing additional medications are available directly from Nurse Julie at jmarycz@highlandschool.org.

 • Placement testing and schedules